Mayuranathaswami Temple, Mayiladuthurai: Architecture

 The temple complex is 719 ft long and 520 ft wide.
-The gopura at the eastern entrance to the temple is nine storeys high and measures 194 ft, has a granite base, brick upper tiers, pilasters, and kalasas.
+The main gopura at the eastern entrance to the temple is nine storeys high, and inner gopura is three stories high.
+The main gopura measures 194 ft, has a granite base, brick upper tiers, pilasters, and kalasas.
 The Rajagopuram showcases an enormous entrance with pillars portraying Vinayaka, figures in motion, Villendiya Velan, and Markandeya, accompanied by dvarapalas and crowned with kalasas.
 Mandapas consist of two antaralas linking the garbhagriha to the ardhamandapa and mukhamandapa, featuring niches for Bhikshatana and Durga; the ardhamandapa retains complete corbels; and the mahamandapa (rectangular, flat-roofed) sustained by 2.70m-high round and square columns (three sadurams with octagonal sections), sloped corbels, balustraded porches, 12th-century inscriptions, and Puranic murals on ceilings.

 Nandi mandapas are positioned axially in the second prakara: the front one features octagonal shafts, sloping corbels (12th century), rounded sikhara, and plaster sculptures; the back has a flat roof, six square pillars, and pumunai corbels evolving into later styles.
 The idol of Durga near the northern entrance of the temple is expertly sculpted and differs from those in other temples.
 On the temple walls, there is the sculpture of a devotee trying to sever his head as an offering to the God.

 There is an expansive temple tank in the centre of the complex.
 People travel in large numbers to Mayiladuthurai to bathe in this tank on the day of the new moon in the Tamil month of Aippasi (November–December).
 This bath purifies a person of sins because the waters of the river Ganges and other Indian rivers mingle with the waters of the Kaveri river in this tank on this particular day.